The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

 One other possible explanation of the 2019 outburst is that the system experienced a non-ejection nova event.
-The extended grid of nova models by \citet{Yaron_etal_2005} shows that some combination of parameters might lead to a thermonuclear runaway without ejecting material (see also \citealt{Fujimoto_1982,Shara_etal_1977}). \citet{Yaron_etal_2005} suggest that such outbursts cause only a slow increase in luminosity, followed by a slow decay, particularly in the case of low mass WDs where the timescales of the rise and decay could be thousands of days.
+The extended grid of nova models by \citet{Yaron_etal_2005} shows that some combinations of parameters might lead to a thermonuclear runaway without ejecting material (see also \citealt{Fujimoto_1982,Shara_etal_1977}). \citet{Yaron_etal_2005} suggest that such outbursts cause only a slow increase in luminosity, followed by a slow decay, particularly in the case of low mass WDs where the timescales of the rise and decay could be thousands of days.
 The supersoft X-ray transient ASASSN-16oh has been suggested to be a thermonuclear runaway event without mass ejection \citep{Hillman_etal_2019}.
 The system showed a slowly rising (1585 days) and declining (268 days) optical light curve, with an amplitude of less than 4 magnitude.
 While there are similarities between the optical light curves of ASASSN-16oh and V1047~Cen, the former has been detected as a supersoft X-ray source at the distance of the Small Magellanic Cloud.
 This is very different from the case of V1047~Cen, which was not detected in individual epochs by \textit{Swift} during the 2019 outburst despite our extensive monitoring.
-In case of a thermonuclear runaway, the luminosity of the supersoft source is expected to be of the order of 10$^{38}$\,erg\,s$^{-1}$, which would have been easily observed at a distance of 3.2\,kpc by \textit{Swift}.
+In the case of a thermonuclear runaway, the luminosity of the supersoft source is expected to be of the order of 10$^{38}$\,erg\,s$^{-1}$, which would have been easily observed at a distance of 3.2\,kpc by \textit{Swift}, if the whitw dwarf is of higher mass ($>1$M$_{\odot}$).
 The supersoft emission of ASASSN-16oh was characterized by a luminosity of around 10$^{37}$\,erg\,s$^{-1}$, which is lower than that expected from the models of non-ejecting thermonuclear runaways.
 This low luminosity has been attributed to an optically thick accretion disk hiding most of the WD surface.
 While a massive accretion disk could also be blocking some of the emission from the WD surface in case of V1047~Cen, it is a less likely possibility given the \textit{Swift} non-individual-detections over several months.
+Moreover, the optical spectral evolution is consistent with the presence of an optically thick ejection/outflow.
+Therefore, a non-ejection nova scenario is less likely.